A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: The COLIBRE model and simulations

 \subsubsection{Radiative cooling and heating}

 Unlike in many previous large-volume cosmological simulations, gas is allowed to cool down to $T\approx10$ K, i.e.~no pressure floor is applied to prevent cooling below warm interstellar medium (ISM) temperatures ($\approx10^4$ K).
-The radiative cooling and heating rates are calculated with \textsc{hybrid-chimes} (\citealt{Ploeckinger2025}), which uses the \textsc{chimes} reaction network (\citealt{Richings2014a, Richings2014b}) to calculate the species abundances of electrons and nine hydrogen and helium species in non-equilibrium, as well as an additional 147 metal species assuming steady-state chemistry and ionization equilibrium.
+The radiative cooling and heating rates are calculated with \textsc{hybrid-chimes} (\citealt{Ploeckinger2025}), which uses the \textsc{chimes} reaction network (\citealt{Richings2014a, Richings2014b}) to calculate the species abundances of electrons and nine hydrogen and helium species in non-equilibrium.
+The contribution to cooling and heating due to an additional 147 metal species is accounted for using tables that assume steady-state chemistry and ionization equilibrium.
 In \textsc{hybrid-chimes}, the pre-tabulated metal cooling rates are corrected by the non-equilibrium electron density throughout the simulation, therefore also including important non-equilibrium effects in the metal cooling rates.
 The parametrization of the interstellar radiation field, the cosmic ray rate, and the shielding column density is linked to the local Jeans length, as introduced in \cite{Ploeckinger2020}, with the updates described in \cite{Ploeckinger2025}.